Clumsynite/notion-clone/README.md

 ## Introduction

-This project was made with help and reference from this article `https://medium.com/swlh/how-to-build-a-text-editor-like-notion-c510aedfdfcc`
+This project was made with help and reference from [this article](https://medium.com/swlh/how-to-build-a-text-editor-like-notion-c510aedfdfcc)

-### Notion CLone covers the following functions
+### Notion Clone covers the following functions

 #### Level 1

-It must be possible to type /{command} into the editor field, while command is one of the given functions:
+It must be possible to type `/{command}` into the editor field, while command is one of the given functions:

 - `/headline`: inserts and renders a html `<h1>` headline into the editor window.
 - `/textinput`: inserts and renders a html `<input>` field into the editors window